-I hail from the tiny town of Penn Yan (short for “Pennsylvania Yankees”), in the beautiful Finger Lakes region of New York State, known for its picturesque glacial lakes, rolling hills, and exquisite white wines (try the Riesling!).
+I grew up in Penn Yan (short for “Pennsylvania Yankees”), a small town in the Finger Lakes region of Western New York, known for its eleven picturesque lakes, rolling hills, and exquisite white wines (try the Riesling!).

-At age 14, I left home and headed south to Woodberry Forest School, an all-male boarding high school school in central Virginia.
-Upon graduating from Woodberry, I attended the University of Virginia, where I majored in physics and minored in Spanish.
-I also tutored athletes in Calculus; performed in musicals with the First Year Players; and sang a cappella with the New Dominions, classical opuses with the University Singers, and jazz with the UVa Jazz Ensemble and various small groups.
+In 1998, I left home to attend Woodberry Forest, an all-male boarding high school school in central Virginia.
+From there I went on to the University of Virginia, where I majored in physics and minored in Spanish.
+I also tutored athletes in Calculus; performed in musicals with the First Year Players; and sang a cappella with the New Dominions, classical opuses with the University Singers, and jazz with the UVa Jazz Ensemble and a number of smaller combos.